 The stripping of trihalohydrocarbons typically requires a greater packing height than the standard of 7 feet.

-The trihalohydrocarbons are byproducts of chlorine treatment, where the chlorine reacts with organic and inorganic matter in the water.
+The trihalohydrocarbons are byproducts of chlorine treatment, where the chlorine reacts with the organic and inorganic matter in the water.
 Chlorination is often downstream of the aerator.
-For systems with trihalohydrocarbon problems, chlorination upstream of the aerator has helped, as there is stripping of the compounds from the water in the aerator.
-However, in general, it is preferred to chlorinate after aeration as this lowers chlorine consumption and keeps aerator cleaner.
+For systems with trihalohydrocarbon problems, chlorination upstream of the aerator has helped, as there is the stripping of the compounds from the water in the aerator.
+However, in general, it is preferred to chlorinate after aeration as this lowers chlorine consumption and keeps the aerator cleaner.

 Radon is a naturally occurring radioactive gas formed from the breakdown of uranium in soil and rock.
 High levels of radon can enter groundwater flowing through granite or granitic sand and gravel formations.
 Radon is considered the second leading cause of lung cancer in the US.
 As a gas, radon can be removed by aeration/ stripping orby activated carbon filters.

 There are still no federally enforced drinking water standards for radon, but the EPA has proposed regulations.
-In the proposed standard, the radon level in water will depend on whether the state has an indoor radon air program.
+In the proposed standard, the radon level in the water will depend on whether the state has an indoor radon air program.
 States with such a program would have a standard of 4,000 picocuries/liter (pCi/l).
 States without a program would have a standard of 300 pCi/L.

 Since radon is a gas, aeration is a good process for radon removal, and WETS has designed and installed aerators for radon removal for several clients.

 Radium is a naturally occurring radioactive metal that is formed when uranium decays in the environment.
 Radium is not stripped from water; but can be removed to some extent by aeration, flocculation and filtration.
-It has been observed both by WETS and others in industry that iron and manganese precipitation also pulls some radium; if insufficient radium is removed, WETS has sometimes recommended a zeolite softener downstream of the aerator for further radium removal.
+It has been observed both by WETS and others in the industry that iron and manganese precipitation also pulls some radium; if insufficient radium is removed, WETS has sometimes recommended a zeolite softener downstream of the aerator for further radium removal.

 Manganese greensand filters have been found more effective in radium removal than dual media.

 EPA has established a Maximum Contaminant Level (MCL) of 5 picoCuries per liter (pCi/L) for any combination of radium-226 and radium-228 in drinking water.
-EPA has also established a MCL of 15 pCi/L for alpha particle activity, excluding radon and uranium, in drinking water.
+EPA has also established an MCL of 15 pCi/L for alpha particle activity, excluding radon and uranium, in drinking water.